swapnilbhange/66-Days-Of-Data/README.md

 **Day 05 of 66DaysOfData!**

 - Today I've resumed learning about the Data Structures & Algorithms in Python.
-And was able to understand Hash Table, Stack, Queue and Tree(General Tree)
+And was able to understand Hash Table, Stack, Queue and Tree(General Tree).

+---